Constitution and Bylaws of the Shenandoah University Alumni Association

 - Section III.
 A quorum at any meeting of the Board of Directors shall consist of a majority of the membership of the Board.
 Meetings may be conducted through telecommunications equipment, provided all Directors participating can hear each other simultaneously.

 - Section IV.
-Any member of the Board who is absent from two (2) consecutive regular meetings of the Board, except for reasons accepted as sufficient by the Executive Committee, or ceases to be an active member (as stated in Article IV section III a) relinquishes membership from the Board.
+Any member of the Board who is absent from two (2) consecutive regular meetings of the Board, except for reasons accepted as sufficient by the Executive Committee, or ceases to be an active member (as stated in Article IV section II b) relinquishes membership from the Board.
 The President of the Association may appoint a member to the vacancy for the unexpired term.

 - Section I. Executive Committee.
-There shall be an Executive Committee of the Board of Directors to be composed of the officers and the Associate Vice President for Alumni Affairs.
+There shall be an Executive Committee of the Board of Directors to be composed of the officers and the head of the office of Alumni Affairs.
 The Executive Committee has general supervision of the affairs of the Association and the Board between meetings of the Board.
-The Executive Committee meets at least two (2) times each year, and the President or Associate Vice President for Alumni Affairs may call special meetings if required.
+The Executive Committee meets at least two (2) times each year, and the President or the head of the office of Alumni Affairs may call special meetings if required.
 The Executive Committee may act on behalf of the Board as necessary in a situation requiring immediate action.
 Minutes of all Executive Committee actions are reported for approval at the next meeting of the Board of Directors.

 - Section II.
 General Committees.
 There are an Executive Committee and a minimum of three major committees of the Board.
 The major committees shall be those most desired and required at any specific time.
-Examples are, but not limited to: Awards, Communications, Student Alumni, Constituent Organizations and Events.
+Examples are, but not limited to: Awards, Alumni Engagement, Admissions & Career Services, Communications, Student Alumni, Constituent Organizations and Events.
 The Executive Committee shall have the power and responsibility for determining the three major committees required.
-The Board, the Executive Committee, the President, or the Associate Vice President for Alumni Affairs may create and, in turn, abolish special or ad hoc committees it may establish for the discharge of particular duties.
+The Board, the Executive Committee, the President, or the head of the office of Alumni Affairs may create and, in turn, abolish special or ad hoc committees it may establish for the discharge of particular duties.

-These bylaws may be amended by a vote of two-thirds of the members present and voting at any regular or called meeting of the board at which a quorum or one-half of the membership is present or by two-thirds of the members of the Board voting by mail.
-A written notice of the proposed amendments shall be submitted to all members of the Board of Directors at least thirty (30) days prior to the time that a vote is required.
+These bylaws may be amended by a vote of two-thirds of the members present and voting at any regular or called meeting of the board at which a quorum or one-half of the membership is present or by two-thirds of the members of the Board voting by mail or electronic communication.
+A written notice, whether by mail and/or electronic communication, of the proposed amendments shall be submitted to all members of the Board of Directors at least thirty (30) days prior to the time that a vote is required.